fadhlillah2/simulation-systems-application/README.md

 ```sh
 git clone https://github.com/fadhlillah2/registration-login-spring-boot-security-thymeleaf.git
 ```
-2. Navigate to project directory
+2. Navigate to the project directory
 ```sh
 cd registration-login-spring-boot-security-thymeleaf
 ```
-if you have docker, just run this command after navigate to project directory:
+if you have docker, just run this command after navigating to project directory:
 ```sh
 docker compose up --build
 ```